rodrigogalhardo/qsystem-from-evandro-crr/doxygen/mainpage.md

-QSystem is a quantum computer simulator for python.
+QSystem is a quantum computer simulator for Python.

 You can get QSystem using pip.
 ```bash